p2peditor/CompGenerator/README.md

 # 5. General Suggestions

-## 5.1 Assignments
+## 5.1 Roles Assignments
 Part of a comp organizer's job is to create a good competition experience for competitors.
 Carelessly assigning roles can make for a poor experience.
-It will not always be possible to assign roles such that everyone has a great experience, but in general, try to avoid assigning someone a helping role for the group immediately before their competing group.
+It will not always be possible to assign roles such that everyone has a great experience, but here are some good practices to follow:

-For example, if you assign someone "C2;R1", you're saying they should be a runner in group 1 of some event, but then immediately compete in group 2.
-This gives the competitor no time to warm up for the event, and asks them to compete when they may still be hot and sweaty or out of breath from running.
+* Avoid assigning someone a helping role for the group immediately before their competing group.
+If you do, then you won't give that person any time to warm up for their group, and asks them to compete when they might still be hot and sweaty or out of breath from running.

-Likewise, over-assigning the same person to many jobs in many events means that they will have less time to socialize with their cubing friends.
+* Avoid over-assigning the same person to many jobs in many events.
+If you do, then they will have less time to socialize with their cubing friends, which will make the competition less enjoyable for them overall.

-Where feasible, try to spread the work evenly and give people time to practice and socialize.
+* Assign some helping roles to each competitor.
+Competitors need to understand that helping the competition run smoothly is part of their job as a participant in the comp.
+* Avoid assigning first-time competitors to any helper roles besides judging.
+New people should go to at least a few competitions to get the feel for how a round should be run before being asked to serve as a runner or scrambler.

 # 5.2 Selecting Scramblers and Runners